Krødsherad

-Krødsherad (Krødsherad kommune) is a municipality in Viken county, Norway.
+Krødsherad is a municipality in Buskerud county, Norway.
 The administrative centre of the municipality is the village of Noresund.
 The municipality of Krødsherad was established when it was separated from the municipality of Sigdal on 1 January 1901.

 General information

 Name

 The Old Norse form of the name was Krœðisherað.
 The first element is the genitive case of the name of the lake Krøderen, the last element is herað meaning "district".
 Prior to 1918, the name was spelled Krødsherred.

 Coat-of-arms

 The coat-of-arms is from modern times.
 They were granted on 11 September 1981.
 The arms are supposedly canting arms.
 In older times, the name, Krødsherad, was commonly misunderstood as the word kross meaning "cross" or the area where two valleys crossed.
 Thus the saltire cross was taken as a symbol in the arms.
 New insights, however, derive the name from Krøderen, or a lake with a sharp curve (hooked-lake).